exvuma/chatapp/README.md

 ## To deploy:

-CI is set up to deploy automatically on Netlify
+CI is set up to deploy automatically on Heroku

-TO test on your own Netlify account
+TO test on your own Heroku account

-- Set up a Netlify site
+- Set up a Heroku site
-- Connect the Netlify site to your repo (e.g. https://github.com/exvuma/chatapp)
+- Connect the Heroku site to your repo (e.g. https://github.com/exvuma/chatapp)
-- Functions and the static site will auto deploy